Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Engorge**: While above 50% hit points, your attacks with _Bloodthirster_ deals 1d6 additional damage.

-**Lifestel**: Whenever you hit an attack with _Bloodthirster_ you regain health equal to twice your proficiency bonus
+**Lifestel**: Whenever you hit an attack with _Bloodthirster_ you regain health equal to your proficiency bonus

 **Critical**: Your Critical strike chance increases by one.